 Among the many things MariaDB has, it provides data compression.
 Yes, that means data is zipped before it is stored.
 This will give us the following benefits:

-• with the same amount of disk space, you will be able to store more records.
+- with the same amount of disk space, you can store more records.

 You must fulfil the following requirements: